 Hi, this is Nadine from Affordable Staff.
-And I’m here having a bit of a chat with Joe and Scott Beady from Cube Home Loans.
+And I’m here having a bit of a chat with Jo & Scott Beattie from Cube Home Loans.
 Hi, guys.
 How are you?

 Good, thank you.

 How did you get into outsourcing?

 Why did you guys initially get into outsourcing?